prashantpawar/blockapps-js/README.md

       enumerable properties are the names of the Solidity function's arguments, and whose values (like those of mapping keys) are apropriate representations of the arguments to be passed.
 All arguments must be passed at once.
+Returns `state.funcName`, for chaining.

-   - *argList*: this accepts an ordered list of unnamed arguments.
+   - *argList*: this accepts as its own parameters the arguments of the Solidity function.
 This is chiefly useful for functions with anonymous or positionally meaningful parameters.
 Again, all arguments must be passed at once; this is mutually exclusive with *args*.
+Returns `state.funcName`.

    - *txParams*: the optional object `{value, gasPrice, gasLimit}` of transaction parameters.
+Returns `state.funcName`.

    - *callFrom(privKey)*: calls the function from the account with the given private key.
 Its return value is a Promise of the return